Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Athletic clothing includes anything from sweatshirts and sports bras to yoga pants.
 Simply leave these items at home and save them for gym day.

-Unless the couple is super-into fitness and asks their guests to wear gym gear, it’s kind of a no-brainer that you should not wear this type of clothing.
+Unless the couple is super-into fitness and asks their guests to wear gym gear, it’s a no-brainer that you should not wear this type of clothing.
 Even if you feel uncomfortable in nicer attire, it’s a sign of respect to dress appropriately.

 You can always sneak out of the reception early if you feel uncomfortable and change back into your favorite sweats when you get home.
 Showing up well-dressed is just something you have to do if you’re a wedding guest.